COVESA/vehicle_signal_interface/README.md

 and can be modified by the user to his application.
 This version of the code defines a 1MB system segment and a 2MB user segment by default.

+Aug.
+8, 2017 - Modified to allow the easy creation of VSI signals with an ASCII string as their value.
+Both the Python and C API functions have been modified to accept the "-a" ("--ascii") option to specify an ASCII string on creation.
+If both the "-v" and "-a" options are specified, the ASCII option will take precedence.

 ## Building
 ```
 git clone https://github.com/GENIVI/vehicle_signal_interface.git